scottyjoppy/my-page/blog-posts/JTSE-D1.md

 blogSeries: "Journey To: Software Engineer"
 blogLine: "From warehouse racks to full stack"
 date: "April 7, 2025"
 description: "A look back to how it all started.
-Lating the groundwork for a new challenge to better myself and my skills."
+Laying the groundwork for a new challenge to better myself and my skills."
 ---

 Hello,